Israel Travel Restrictions Today - COVID-19 Update

 How, Where, and When to Book Post-COVID Tours in Israel

-From August 2021, Bein Harim will be offering daily tours.
-Tour packages in Israel will be offered from October 2021.
+From October 2021, Bein Harim will be offering daily tours.
+Depending on the situation, it is assumed that tour packages in Israel will be offered from December 2021.
 Bein Harim offers tours to Petra and Jordan, but as it is difficult to predict how corona will affect crossing the border into another country, Jordan tours will restart at the beginning of 2022.
 Tours on the Bein Harim website are intended for FITs that want to join a group of individuals for a guided tour.

 The FIT group tours are not intended for travel groups (GIT).
 However, Bein Harim has a dedicated Group Travel Department that can help you organize the perfect package tour for your club, school, colleagues, or congregation.
 If you are planning a group trip for 10 or more people, send a message to email@example.com for the best possible service.
 Whether you are arriving in Israel as a FIT or a GIT traveler, Bein Harim’s dedicated team is happy to advise you in your travel planning.